yxli2123/RSCH_defect-detection_HMM/README.md

 - Randomly mask out some pixels and train a model to predict them
 - If the estimated intensity has a huge gap of the real intensity, we say it is a defect.

-It is the same as the failed statics model, but we use a big model rather than Gaussain so that it can learn a more precise distribution.
+It is the same as the failed statics model, but by using a big model rather than Gaussain I hope it can learn a more precise distribution.